Furkankurnaz/FKLineChart/README.md

 If you want to see info board when you tap a point, then use third one.

-4- After you crated the array like this:
+4- After you created the array like this:

 ```swift
 var pointsArray: [FKLineChartPoint] = [